DoSomething/darwin/Positions/SeniorSoftwareEngineer.md

 ## Senior Software Engineer (SSE)

-_Not every single one of these criteria needs to be satisfied to be considered a full JSE.
-But the role comprises, in some combination or other, the majority of these._
+_Not every single one of these criteria needs to be satisfied to be considered senior.
+But seniority comprises, in some combination or other, the majority of these._

 Grading scale for each section uses the following: